D8-X/d8x-trader-backend/README_SETUP.md

 Why sed is used see [this issue](https://github.com/docker/compose/issues/9306).

-Alternatively, you can manually create a service without the `docker stack deploy`
+Alternatively, you could manually create a service without the `docker stack deploy`

 ```bash
 docker service create --name main-api --env-file .env --network the-network \
     --publish 3001:3001 --publish 3002:3002 --replicas 2 127.0.0.1:5555/main:latest
 ```

-**Note that by default ports 3001 and 3002 are used and exposed as API and Websockets ports.** If you wish, you can adjust these ports via environment variables `PORT_REST` and `PORT_WEBSOCKET`.
+Note that by default ports 3001 and 3002 are used and exposed as API and Websockets ports.
+If you wish, you can adjust these ports via environment variables `PORT_REST` and `PORT_WEBSOCKET`.

+Helpful commands are:
-List the docker stacks: `docker stack ls`
+- List Docker stack: `docker stack ls`
-Display status: `docker stack ps <name>`
+- Display status: `docker stack ps <name>`

 ## Security